-Taken in conjunction with MATH103, the purpose of this one credit course is to review and reinforce concepts covered in MATH 103 class.
-This co-requisite course will also provide students with tutoring and study skills support to facilitate success as they develop an appreciation for mathematics and methods of reasoning used by mathematicians.
+The course reviews and reinforces concepts covered in MATH 103.
+This one-credit course provides students with tutoring and study skills support to facilitate success as they develop an appreciation for mathematics and methods of reasoning used by mathematicians.
+It is intended for students that did not score 250 points in the Math Accuplacer after participating in the Esperanza College Bridge Program.